anjasmaradwisetiadi/App-MTK/README.md

 # built-admin-tst

-This template should help get you started developing with ReactJs in Vite. youcan look for review app on thi link [app-admin](https://angular-guidance.web.app/)
+This template should help get you started developing with ReactJs in Vite. youcan look for review app on this link [app-admin](https://angular-guidance.web.app/)
->
-Note:
+you can look documantation app on this link [doc](https://docs.google.com/document/d/1JS0vHjlpuvIura16ekiVrCuQCIU-fmP4lGCCbpTBpW4/edit?tab=t.0#heading=h.7k5nt4bfa3ej)

 ## Customize configuration
 See [Vite Configuration Reference](https://vitejs.dev/config/).